arashkashi/AISwiftAPITools/README.md

-Here’s a short README.md for your package, AISwiftAPITools, explaining how it works and how to use it.

-📌 README.md

 # AISwiftAPITools

 AISwiftAPITools is a Swift command-line tool (`swift-api-rewriter`) that **parses Swift source files** and **extracts public function signatures**, generating a header-like `.hswift` file for API documentation.